tomography/tomoscan/docs/source/about.rst

 tomoscan is a Python class for collecting computed tomography data at the APS. tomoscan.py implements a base class with the code that should be beamline-independent.
-Beamline-dependent code is implemented in derived classes that inherit from tomoscan.
+Beamline-dependent code is implemented in derived classes that inherit from tomoscan. tomoscan includes an example of such a derived class, tomoscan_13bm.py, which is used at APS beamline 13-BM-D.

 Advantages compared to current APS tomography Python software